 Provide unrestricted service

 You may be called upon to work long and irregular hours when necessary, which are not eligible for penalty rates or overtime.
-The Service Allowance component of ADF salary packages helps compensate you for the special demands of service life.
+Your salary compensates for the unique factors of Service life.